Colombo: Etymology

 The author of the oldest Sinhala grammar, Sidatsangarava, written in the 13th century wrote about a category of words that exclusively belonged to early Sinhala.
-It lists naramba (to see) and kolamba (ford or harbour) as deriving from the indigenous Vedda language.
+It lists naramba (to see) and kolamba (fort or harbour) as deriving from the indigenous Vedda language.
 Kolamba may also be the source of the name of the commercial capital Colombo.

 History

-As Colombo possesses a natural harbour, it was known to Indian, Greek, Persian, Roman, Arab and Chinese traders over 2,000 years ago.
 Traveller Ibn Battuta who visited the island in the 14th century, referred to it as Kalanpu.
-Arabs, whose prime interests were trade, began to settle in Colombo around the eighth century AD mostly because the port helped their business by the way of controlling much of the trade between the Sinhalese kingdoms and the outside world.
-Their descendants now comprise the local Sri Lankan Moor community.
+Arabs, whose primary interests were trade, began to settle in Colombo around the eighth century AD mostly because the port helped their business by the way of controlling much of the trade between the Sinhalese kingdoms and the outside world.
+It was popularly believed that their descendants comprised the local Sri Lankan Moor community, but their genetics are predominantly South Indian.

 Portuguese era

 Portuguese explorers led by Dom Lourenço de Almeida first arrived in Sri Lanka in 1505.
 During their initial visit they made a treaty with the King of Kotte, Parakramabahu VIII (1484–1518), which enabled them to trade in the island's crop of cinnamon, which lay along with the coastal areas of the island, including in Colombo.
 As part of the treaty, the Portuguese were given full authority over the coastline in exchange for the promise of guarding the coast against invaders.
 They were allowed to establish a trading post in Colombo.
 Within a short time, however, they expelled the Muslim inhabitants of Colombo and began to build a fort in 1517.

-The Portuguese soon realised that control of Sri Lanka was necessary for the protection of their coastal establishments in India and they began to manipulate the rulers of the Kotte kingdom to gain control of the area.
+The Portuguese soon realised that control of Sri Lanka was necessary for the protection of their coastal establishments in India, and they began to manipulate the rulers of the Kotte kingdom to gain control of the area.
 After skilfully exploiting rivalries within the royal family, they took control of a large area of the kingdom and the Sinhalese King Mayadunne established a new kingdom at Sitawaka, a domain in the Kotte kingdom.
 Before long he annexed much of the Kotte kingdom and forced the Portuguese to retreat to Colombo, which was repeatedly besieged by Mayadunne and the later kings of Sitawaka, forcing them to seek reinforcement from their major base in Goa, India.
 Following the fall of the kingdom in 1593, the Portuguese were able to establish complete control over the coastal area, with Colombo as their capital.